Chorionic Villus Sampling (CVS)

 Abnormal cell-free DNA test

-There may be other reasons for your healthcare provider to recommend a chorionic villus
+There may be other reasons for your healthcare provider to advise CVS.

 Cramping, bleeding, or leaking of amniotic fluid (water breaking)

-Limb defects in infants, especially in CVS procedures done before 9 weeks (rare)
+Limb defects in infants, a higher risk in CVS tests done before 9 weeks (this is rare)

-People who are allergic to or sensitive to medicines or latex should notify their
+Tell your healthcare provider if you are allergic to or sensitive to any medicines

-Women with twins or other multiples will need sampling from each placenta in order
+Women with twins or other multiples will need sampling from each placenta to study

 Certain factors or conditions may interfere with CVS.
-These factors include, but are
+These factors include:

 Pregnancy earlier than 7 weeks or later than 13 weeks